 - Sites - locations you will be collecting your data from (ex.
 Hospital A, Hospital B)

 - Groups - a set of staff assigned to as specific site (ex. cardiology, emergency department under Hospital A)

 - Teams - a smaller sub unit of staff under groups (ex. several teams of doctors and nurses in cardiology)

 User roles within a project:

-- Project Administrators - A project administrator has access to everything within the project, from modifying the form, seeing results, and adding/deleting user roles.
+- Project Administrators - A project administrator has access to everything within a particular project, from modifying the form, seeing results on web and mobile*, and adding/deleting user roles.

-- Researchers - only have access to the results and export feature of the project.
+- Researchers - only have access to the results on web and mobile* and data export feature of the project.

-- Staff Managers - can add/delete staff, change staff grouping, and manage staff tracking.
+- Staff Managers - can add/delete staff, change staff grouping, and see the staff tracking dashboard.

-staff tracking - a sub-section within projects that allows you to track collector's progress in collecting data.
+Tracking - a sub-section within projects that allows you to track collector's progress in collecting data.
+More info